CNMAT/CNMAT-odot-cpma/README.md

 1. Please first download these two packages and install them into `~/Documents/Max/Packages`

-1. options -> file preferences -> '+' key -> navigate to odot package
+1. options -> file preferences -> '+' button -> navigate to odot package

 1. add one for "/dev" - `/Max 7/Packages/odot/dev`